|Egyptian Arabic Grammar|

 It is not difficult to learn to read and write in arabic, but it is an additional barrier to learning.
-Realistically, you are unlikely ever to see Egyptian Arabic in print: notices, packaging, adverts, web sites etc are written in Modern Standard Arabic.
+You are unlikely ever to see Egyptian Arabic in print: notices, packaging, adverts, web sites etc are written in Modern Standard Arabic.
 And if you want to read Arabic handwriting, that's a different ballgame altogether.
-An understanding of the Arabic alphabet can sometimes be useful, but it is by no means essential.
+An understanding of the Arabic alphabet can, therefore, be useful, but it is by no means essential.

 The examples in this document are therefore written in both arabic and roman letters.
-There are two ways of writing arabic using roman letters: the transliterated form tells you exactly how it would be written in arabic, and the pronounced form gives you an indication of how to pronounce it in european letters.
+There are two ways of writing arabic using roman letters: the transliterated form tells you exactly how it would be written in arabic, and the pronounced form gives you an indication of how to pronounce it.
 For the pronounced form, I have chosen to write things how and english person would.
 My apologies to people whose first language is not english.